Asad-Ismail/CaptchaRecognition/README.md

-# CaptchaRecognition Dataset and Model
+# Captcha Recognition Dataset/Model and automation

-The contribution of this is work is follows
+This project presents a custom Captcha dataset and deep learning model for Captcha recognition, along with a script to automate appointment systems using the trained model.

+## Key Contributions

-1) We present custom Captcha Dataset with 6 characters per captcha
+- A custom Captcha dataset with 6 characters per captcha
-2) Trained the Deep learning model for Captcha recognition
+- A deep learning model for Captcha recognition
-3) Deploy the resulting model to read Captchas and automate the appointment system
+- Deployment of the model to read Captchas and automate appointment systems

 ## Requirements

-1. Install chrome using installchrome.sh
+1. Install Chrome using the provided `installchrome.sh` script.
-2. Install chrome driver which is compatible with chrome version.
-One is present in the repo also but if it incompatible
+2. Install a compatible Chrome driver.
+A driver is included in the repository, but if it is incompatible, download and install the appropriate version.
-3. Install requirement with pip install -r requirements.txt
+3. Install the required packages using: `pip install -r requirements.txt`.

 ## Dataset